-The KN8 Series can utilize KA7178 adapters to connect a server to two KVM switches to provide Channel Forwarding with redundancy.
+These KN Series switches can utilize KA7178 adapters to connect a server to two KVM switches to provide Channel Forwarding with redundancy.
 Channel Forwarding adds up to 8 additional remote connections to the server and redundancy in case a switch goes off-line.

-Use the diagram below to setup the KA7178 adapter and instructions on the next page to configure Channel Forwarding on both switches.
+Use the diagram below to set up the KA7178 adapter and instructions on the next page to configure Channel Forwarding on both switches.